huanlin/huanlin.github.io/content/en/blog/2024-05-07-hugo-image-hook/index.md

 ## The issue

-Using the above appoach, images are not centered anymore with Hugo v0.124.x and v0.125.x.
+Using the above appoach, <mark>images are not centered anymore with Hugo v0.124.x and v0.125.6.</mark>

 After some tests, I've found that it's because [Hugo's built-in image hook](https://gohugo.io/render-hooks/images/) removed the URI fragment `#center` when converting markdown to HTML.